 Alexa Presentation Language (APL) Frequently Asked Questions (FAQs)

-The Alexa Presentation Language (APL) is a set of APIs that enable you to publish static characteristics for a device viewport to the Alexa cloud.
+The Alexa Presentation Language (APL) is a set of APIs that enable you to publish static characteristics for a device viewport to AVS.

-SINGLE for the touch field.
-This field indicates that the device supports single input mode, not that that
+touchfield.
+This field indicates that the device supports single input mode, not that

-Q: As a Skill developer designing landscape and portrait experiences for tablets, how do I determine my window orientation?
+- Q: As a Skill developer designing landscape and portrait experiences for tablets, how do I determine the window orientation?

 Alexa.Display, represent multiple displays by expressing them as composite endpoints.

-Q: I just want to render something to a screen; how do I choose my default values?
+- Q: I want to render something to a screen; how do I choose appropriate default values?